 Customers choosing Headwater’s 10-night Classic Catalan Cycling will spend two nights in the sun-kissed mediaeval walled town of Peralada.
 As well as being one of the prettiest towns in the region, Peralada’s Museo de Castillo houses one of the most important Catalan art collections in the world, with over 80,000 books, many dating back to the 9th century.

-The Kaiserstuhl (meaning “Emperor’s Chair”) is the range of hills in south-west Germany, just over the border from French Alsace, and along the route of our Rivers & Vineyards cycling holiday.
+The Kaiserstuhl (meaning “Emperor’s Chair”) is the range of hills in south-west Germany, just over the border from French Alsace, and along the route of our holidays in France.
 Its mild climate has resulted in it being known locally as the “Tuscany of Germany”, and you’ll find terraces of vines aswell as a wealth of wild flowers – including 33 different orchids in June.

 Just west of Madrid, the undiscovered Sierra de Gredos is one of Spain’s major mountain ranges and, with peaks topping 2,500m, it offers some of the best walking in the country.
 Visitors can choose from high level treks across the passes to more casual walks through the terraces of olives, figs and vines that link the ancient Mediterranean villages.
 With birdlife including woodpeckers, red kites, griffon vultures and vultures, it’s a particular favourite for ornithologists “in the know!”